Sotty75/sdl-prototype/development_diary.md

 He suggested me to refactor the sprite class to hanly have one texture in memory instead of many small ones (done) and revisit the logic for the time step to have a time delta.

-I found out there is a problem in thetexturecreation and i will need to create a tecture manager soon.
+I found out there is a problem in the texture creation and i will need to create a texture manager soon.

+## September 22, 2025

+The texture manager will have to:

+- store a linked list of texture pointers
+- include in each node the name of the texture
+- return a texture by name or create a new one

 ## Later